maddanio/open303/README.md

 ## Installation
 ### Linux
-Get an older version of the [VST 3 Audio Plug-Ins SDK](https://web.archive.org/web/20181016150224/https://download.steinberg.net/sdk_downloads/vstsdk3610_11_06_2018_build_37.zip) that includes the copmplete VST 2 SDK and extract it.
+Get an older version of the [VST 3 Audio Plug-Ins SDK](https://web.archive.org/web/20181016150224/https://download.steinberg.net/sdk_downloads/vstsdk3610_11_06_2018_build_37.zip) that includes the complete VST 2 SDK and extract it.
 Copy the files from `VST_SDK/vst2sdk/public.sdk/source/vst2.x/` and `VST_SDK/VST2_SDK/pluginterfaces` into `Libraries/vstsdk`.
 The structure of the `Libraries/vstsdk` directory needs to be as follows:

 ```
 Libraries/vstsdk/